We Will Rock You (musical): Music

 For the Australasian tour, Canadian production and the 2013-14 North American tour, "Play the Game" is replaced by "Now I'm Here".

 For the revamped Canadian production and the 2013-14 North American tour, "One Vision" is removed.
 "Flash" and "Seven Seas of Rhye" are repositioned to the start of Act Two.

-For the 20th Anniversary UK tour, "Play the Game" is cut and replaced by "The Show Must Go On" which is positioned at the end of Act One.
+For the 20th Anniversary UK tour, "Play the Game" and "Ogre Battle" were cut and replaced by "The Show Must Go On", which is positioned at the end of Act One.
 Additionally, "Don't Stop Me Now" is extended into the full length of the song for this production and is now a duet between Killer Queen and Scaramouche.